Los Angeles Live Steamers Railroad Museum: Walt Disney's Carolwood Barn

-In addition to the items on display inside the barn, the combine car from the Disneyland Railroad's original Retlaw 1 passenger train, and a miniature train station once owned by Disney animator Ollie Johnston, are on display adjacent to the barn.
-A surviving locomotive and two train cars from the former Mine Train Through Nature's Wonderland Disneyland attraction will also be displayed next to the barn after they are restored by the Carolwood Foundation.
+In addition to the items on display inside the barn, the combine car from the Disneyland Railroad's original Retlaw I passenger train, and a miniature train station once owned by Disney animator Ollie Johnston, are on display adjacent to the barn.
+A surviving locomotive and two train cars from the former Mine Train Through Nature's Wonderland attraction at Disneyland will also be displayed next to the barn after they are restored by the Carolwood Foundation.